 TV shoppers use Amazon product details and reviews, even when they don’t buy on Amazon

-To provide brands with more insight, we worked with comScore, a global measurement firm that specializes in solutions to help media buyers and sellers plan, transact and evaluate media across channels, advertising and consumer behaviour. comScore asked a panel of 609 US shoppers who purchased a television over the prior six months how they conducted their TV research, what factors were important to them in the process, and what research channels were most useful.
+To provide brands with more insight, we worked with comScore, a global measurement firm that specializes in solutions to help media buyers and sellers plan, transact, and evaluate media across channels, advertising, and consumer behavior. comScore asked a panel of 609 US shoppers who purchased a television over the prior six months how they conducted their TV research, what factors were important to them in the process, and what research channels were most useful.
 Here’s what comScore found.

 Shoppers took their time and considered multiple sources

 comScore asked shoppers how they took their time and conducted their homework.
 Key survey insights include:

 - TV purchasers visited an average of 3.9 retailers or retailer websites during their shopping journey.

 - 76% of TV purchasers said they shopped at both online and physical retailers throughout their shopping journey.

 - 56% of TV shoppers researched their purchases for over 1 week.